samruddhikhandale/vscs-in-codespaces/README.md

 Please follow the [README on the codespaces-service branch](https://github.com/vsls-contrib/vscs-in-codespaces/blob/codespaces-service/README.md) to complete the individual developer setup.

-Specifically, make sure to complete the [one-time setup section](https://github.com/vsls-contrib/vscs-in-codespaces/tree/codespaces-service#one-time-setup) **before creating the codespace**.
+Specifically, make sure to complete the [one-time setup section](https://github.com/vsls-contrib/vscs-in-codespaces/tree/codespaces-service#one-time-setup) and set your environment variables **before creating the codespace**.

-After the init-repo script completes (You can check its status with the `Codespaces: View Creation Log` vscode command), Open `agent-development.code-workspace` from the file explorer and select `OPEN WORKSPACE`.
+**After** the init-repo script completes (You can check its status with the `Codespaces: View Creation Log` vscode command), Open `agent-development.code-workspace` from the file explorer and select `OPEN WORKSPACE`, or click the workspace pop-up that will automatically appear.

 This will give you a clean workspace organized like: